-Sometimes we get tired of the chaos and stress that our modern world seems to bring, with all its technology and distractions, and we long for a more simple life.
+Sometimes we get tired of the chaos and stress that our modern world seems to bring, with all its technology and distractions, and we long for a simpler life.

-So the answer to the question "Can you become Amish?", is "Yes."
+So the answer to the question of whether you can become Amish is "Yes."
 Almost anyone can become Amish if they are desperate enough.